next-press/wordpress-hook-generator/README.md

 ```

 There is no need to manually update the @version tags on the code, as a `pre-commit` is run by Husky to sync the version numbers, making sure they are always automatically up-to-date.

+## Changelog

+Version 0.0.2 - Released on 2021-01-08

+* Improvement: Add composer.json to the sync-version-number file list;

+Version 0.0.1 - Initial Release - Released on 2021-01-08

+* Initial Release;